GeeCeeCee/grpc-client/README.md

-# grpc-client
+# grpc-server

-Client consumption of grpc server
+This is a client implementation of GRPC